codealong/codealong/README.md

 # Codealong

+Codealong is a tool to gain visibility into all repos

 ## Getting Started With a Github Organization

 First, create a working directory and generate a configuration YAML file via the API: